Bifold Door Installation Cost

 £3,000

-Aluminium bifold doors which are slightly more expensive and are normally priced at £3150 for 3 doors and up to £7200 for a 5-door system.
+Aluminium bifold doors are slightly more expensive and are normally priced at around £3,150 for 3 doors and up to £7,200 for a 5-door system.

-What can affect the overall cost for bifold doors?
+What else can affect the overall cost for bifold doors?

-There are several factors that affect the cost, such as the dimensions of the doors as the larger the width and height the more you will pay.
-The location of the property may also determine the final cost, as tradesmen in London and the South of England may charge more than those in northern areas.
+The dimensions of the doors matter, as the larger the width and height, the more you will pay.
+The location of the property may also determine the final cost, as tradespeople in London and the South of England may charge more than those in northern areas.

 The table below lays out the various costs for different bifold door materials and sizes: